 Resilient design proved critical to Hurricane Ian relief efforts

-Earlier this year, when Hurricane Ian ripped through Florida, a 450,000-SF food distribution center turned into a bastion of safety.
+When Hurricane Ian ripped through Florida, a 450,000-SF food distribution center turned into a bastion of safety.
 With a hardened envelope, reinforced mechanical systems, blast-resistant openings, and full backup power, resilient design did more than maintain operations at the Cheney Bros. refrigerated food-distribution center.

 While wind surges dragged houses down the street in nearby Fort Meyers and gusts of 170 miles per hour mangled planes and hangars at the airport, the refrigerated warehouse offered respite to local emergency response teams as a home base for relief efforts.
 Emergency responders set up their headquarters on site, and hundreds of EMS personnel lived and operated out of the warehouse properties for weeks.
 Cheney Bros. supplies food to communities throughout the region, and while maintaining operations, its warehouse doubled as a shelter for staff displaced by the storm.